Query & Response for Public Health

 Page standards status: Informative

-An ideal query indicates to the EHR the exact data necessary to satisfy the case investigation or other public health agency use case.
-Overbroad queries increase the cost and processing time for the responding system.
+An ideal FHIR query indicates to the responding system, as specifically as possible, the data necessary to satisfy the case investigation or other public health agency use case.
+Overly broad queries increase the cost and processing time for the responding system and may make the responding system less likely to provide the necessary data.
+Also, the authority of a public health program to access data may be limited to specific data sets and overly broad queries may return data that the program is not authorized to hold.

 • Condition